Simonsen94/SME_Analyst/src/pages/products/index.md

         - Virtual Coffees
       plan: Sparring
       price: " Contact me"
-    - description: Great for organizations that want to adopt a data-driven approach
-      items:
-        - Google Hangouts
-        - Physical events (Only in CPH)
-      plan: Presentations
-      price: " Contact me"
     - description: Do you want valuable templates of the different services you can apply today?
       items: